puppetlabs/litmus/docs/md/content/usage/testing/Litmus-test-examples.md

 ---
 layout: page
+title: Example tests
+description: A list of example Litmus tests.
 ---

 These are some common examples you can use in your tests.
 Take note of the differences between beaker-rspec style testing and Litmus.